JakobRogstadius/MOSTACHI/README.md

 The `-c Release` option turns on optimization and parallel execution of the code.
 The programs can then be run from the `bin` directory.
 The `--use-current-runtime` option says that the program should be run by the same CLR ("C# virtual machine") used for the compile.

+There are no arguments to the programs.
+Instead, they assume that there is a file named `paths.xml` in the current directory that indicates where inputs can be read and where outputs should be written.
+Building the code also moves the `paths.xml` to the `bin` directory.

 # Preparing for running experiments

 ## Step 1: Create a weighted origin-destination matrix describing traffic data for your region of interest